CelesteForest/CelesteForest.github.io/README.md

-Welcome to my resume website of fun stuff I've made.
+theme: jekyll-theme-minimal
+title: Octocat's homepage
+description: Bookmark this to keep an eye on my project updates!